January 4th, 2023

 Per Web MD, a study found that 62% of shoppers bought something to cheer themselves up.
-Over half of shoppers engage in retail therapy.
+Over half of the shoppers engage in retail therapy.
 This statistic may surprise some and not others.
 Personally, it does not surprise me as I know 100% of my friends engage in shopping therapy.

 Web MD defines retail therapy as when you go shopping for the main purpose of feeling better.
-This article will dive into why any sort of shopping, window shopping, online, retail therapy shopping, etc.-makes us feel better.
+This article will dive into why any sort of shopping, window shopping, online, retail therapy shopping, makes us feel better.

 One of the main reasons retail therapy, or emotional spending, can help us feel happier is because it helps us feel in control.

 Feelings of sadness can be associated with a feeling of not being in control of an aspect of your life.
-Feeling out of control in parts of our life is an extremely uncomfortable feeling.
+Feeling out of control in parts of our lives is an extremely uncomfortable feeling.
 Therefore, anything that can help us fill that void can bring feelings of contentment.

 Another big reason retail therapy makes us feel happier is that the possibility of a treat or reward releases the dopamine hormone in our brains.
 Dopamine is a chemical released in the brain that makes us feel good.
 Dopamine lasts even past the act of the purchase.
 The anticipation also releases dopamine such as when window shopping or adding items to an online cart.

 The distraction associated with retail therapy helps relieve a bad mood.
 This is one of the reasons why wandering the aisles of Target can instantaneously make me feel better.
 Looking at all of the colors, feeling different fabrics, and viewing new items aids in sensory stimulation which gets our minds off of negative feelings.

 Social interaction in stores can also be a reason that shopping can alleviate sadness.
 While some recharge with alone time, some recharge with social interaction.